geo-python/site/source/lessons/L5/overview.rst

 After this weeks lesson your should be able to:

-- Read and explore tabular data in Python (using the Pandas library)
+- Read and explore tabular data in Python (using the pandas library)
 - Do simple data analysis using pandas data structures and functions
 - Write data to a .csv text file